You are listening to the Sean Hannity Radio Show Podcast.

 I watch them on these shows and I'm like, do you care at all about anything but hating Trump?

-And what I have to say is I think pretty important.
+And what I have to say is, I think, pretty important.

 And that is, you know, if you look over what happened today in Jared Kushner and look at his 11-page written statement and then look at his public statement after, and he met with the Senate today, he'll meet with the House tomorrow and Don Jr. this week and Manafort this week.

-Why aren't they, if they're not even legislating, it's not like they have anything else better to do.
+Why if the Republicans have subpoena power, why if they have authority and control of all of these different committees, why aren't they, if they're not even legislating, it's not like they have anything else better to do.

-Why aren't they out there demanding that the Democrats answer the evidence of corruption and collusion and outright law breaking and felonies committed first?
+Why aren't they out there demanding that the Democrats answer the evidence of corruption and collusion and outright lawbreaking and felonies committed first?

-This is the Sean Hannity show.
+This is the Sean Hannity Show.

-All right, 25 to the top of the iron.
+All right, 25 to the top of the hour.

-If I'm you know, it's just something that Pat Buchanan said to me on TV on Friday night that just sticks with me.
+Just something that Pat Buchanan said to me on TV on Friday night that just sticks with me.

-And he said that, look, I in the last days of Watergate, this reminds me, you know, the swamp in DC, and he's talking about the whole swamp.
+And he said that, look, in the last days of Watergate, this reminds me, you know, the swamp in D.C.

 And that's the deep state.

-They continue to leak, leak, leak, leak, leak, leak, leak, leak, leak.
+They continue to leak, leak.

-You know, that this is raw intelligence data that is never supposed to see the light of day, period.
+You know, this is raw intelligence data that is never supposed to see the light of day, period.

 And the leaks and the unmasking.